chevah/geck/docs/programming/testing.rst

         with self.assertRaises(ConfigurationError):
             some.getAllProperties()

+Especially on some integration test or system tests, you also have one last part for a test: the cleanup.
+This should be implemented using the `addCleanup` helper which should be called as soon as possible, including in the *arrange* part.

 The *arrange* part can get very long.
-Try to move as much code in setUp() method, or move related initialization code in a helper method.
+Try to move as much code in helper method which can create test fixtures.

-When the code is used only in a few tests, put it in a dedicated, reusable, method.
+When the code is used by multiple tests tests, put it in a dedicated, reusable, method.

 .. sourcecode:: python

     def test_section_navigation_long_arrange(self):
         """
-        This does not uses setUp or other
+        A test which is self contained.
         """
         account = factory.makeTestAccount()
         browser = factory.makeTestBrowser()